Integrating ROSA Applications with AWS Services (cs221)

 Configure Application Access to AWS Services

-Configure applications for access to shared AWS services by using Kubernetes service accounts, and provision dedicated AWS services by using Kubernetes custom resources.
+Then, Configure applications for access to shared AWS services by using Kubernetes service accounts.
+In addition, provision dedicated AWS services by using Kubernetes custom resources.

 OpenShift and AWS Application Observability

-Configure ROSA clusters to forward application logs to Amazon CloudWatch and application metrics to Amazon Managed Service for Prometheus.
+Furthermore, configure ROSA clusters to forward application logs to Amazon CloudWatch.
+At the same time, send application metrics to Amazon Managed Service for Prometheus.

 Custom Domains for ROSA Applications